Dr. Tia Konzer

 Dr. Konzer is currently licensed in North and South Carolina to provide patients with therapy, medication management, or a combination of the two.
 Additionally, she is a Mental Coach for Elite Athletes and a Mental Health Consultant for teams and organizations nationwide.
 She practices a comprehensive approach and believes strongly in the importance of treating the mind, body, and spirit to achieve maximum wellness.

+Dr. Konzer is a Consultant for NASCAR, serving the Medical Liasion Unit.
 She has a passion for helping athletes compete at their peak performance level, including maximizing their mental game.
 She’s worked with elite athletes of all levels, including high school and middle school competitive athletes and college athletes in all divisions.
-She is currently the only Sports Psychiatrist in the Charlotte, NC, area.
+She is currently the only Sport Psychiatrist in the Charlotte, NC, area.
 She has enjoyed working with active and retired athletes within the NBA, NASCAR, NFL, USA Olympic teams, MLS, and NHL.

 - Child/Adolescent Psychiatry